hxj5/xcltk/preprocess/README.md

 ### Notes

-The scripts in the BAF part and RDR part can be modified to be applied on other omics data, such as scDNA-seq or scATAC-seq data.
+1. **When matched omics data is available** The scripts in the BAF part and RDR part can be modified to be applied on other omics data, such as scDNA-seq or scATAC-seq data.
 For example, if you have matched scDNA-seq data with the scRNA-seq data for the same sample, it is recommended to run the `Pre-Phasing` step using scDNA-seq data to obtain a more reliable genotyping results.

+2. **Use other reference phasing methods** Since xcltk preprocessing framework is designed to be divided into three parts (`Pre-Phasing`, `Phasing`, and `Post-Phasing`), it should be flexible to use a different phasing method, such as Eagle2 used in Numbat, before the `Post-Phasing` step.
+For example, if you have phasing results from Numbat preprocessing pipeline, you can run step `Post-Phasing` directly, skipping `Pre-Phasing` and `Phasing`.
+Specifically, you may try merging all the phased VCF files (in the <output_dir_of_Numbat_preprocess>/phasing dir) into one new VCF and running `baf_post_phase.sh` with proper `-g` and `-G` values.

 ## Details